 5Your attitude should be the same as that of Christ Jesus: 6Who, being in very nature God, did not consider equality with God something to be grasped, 7but made himself nothing, taking the very nature of a servant, being made in human likeness.
 8And being found in appearance as a man, he humbled himself and became obedient to death— even death on a cross!

 So Jesus, being God, made Himself nothing for us— even dying for us.
 If God is willing to become man, and die for us, should not we be willing at least to recognize what is actually true about our lowly, humble state?
 Should not we be willing to make some sacrifices for our spouse on His behalf, if so instructed?
-Paul gave practical application in the context of a marriage in his letter to the Ephesians: “Submit to one another,” he said, “out of reverence for Christ.”
-(Ephesians 5:21) It is interesting to note here that, submitting to one’s spouse is, not optional— it’s commanded.
+Paul gave practical application in his letter to the Ephesians: “Submit to one another,” he said, “out of reverence for Christ.”
+(Ephesians 5:21) It is interesting to note here that, submitting to one’s spouse is, not optional— it’s commanded!
 Further, submission to one’s spouse is not to be understood as related to the behavior of one’s spouse.
-It would be inappropriate then to say, “I would submit to her/him were he/she to treat me better.”
-The Christian is commanded to submit to his/her spouse based solely on his/her reverence for Jesus the Christ.
+It would be inappropriate then to say, “I would submit to him were he to treat me better.”
+No. The Christian is commanded to submit to his/her spouse based solely on his/her reverence for Jesus the Christ.
 In the following verses, Paul went on to detail how a man should serve his wife and how his wife should serve her husband; all of it he relates back to Christ’s role as the sacrificial head of the church.

-In most relationships, one gives to it in accordance with what he or she is receiving from it.
+In most relationships, one gives to the relationship in proportion with what he or she is receiving from it.
 But, it is quite another thing to serve someone when he or she is being particularly difficult.
-Paul was calling believers to selflessly serve their spouse, regardless of the response.
+Paul was calling believers to selflessly serve his or her spouse, regardless of the response.
 Imagine a relationship like that.
 Imagine two people dedicated to lovingly serving one another, no matter what.
 That is a relationship that cannot fail!
 That is a Christian Marriage!